deficollective/permission-scanner/README.md

 python src/main.py
 ```

-Note, if you don't have the correct `solc` compiler version, it will be installed automatically by the script.
+Note, if you don't have the correct `solc` compiler version, it will be installed automatically by the script with `solc_select`.

 The script will write the results of the scanner in a new file `./permissions.json`.
 See an existing example in the example folder.